Transaction involving a flooded property: Three things to know

 Well-equipped brokers to protect you

-We prepared an information toolkit for brokers engaged in real estate or mortgage transactions about properties that have been flooded.
+We prepared an information toolkit for brokers engaged in real estate transactions about properties that have been flooded.
 This multimedia kit contains a wealth of details describing the procedure to follow in order for brokers to properly protect the parties in all circumstances.

 If you have any questions, read the article entitled Natural disasters: Impacts on the Promise to purchase or contact the information centre Info OACIQ.